David-Molinari/david-molinari/README.md

-Software engineer seeking a full-time position
+Software Engineer for TeamClass (teamclass.com)

-Projects exhibit learning of HTML/CSS, JS, React, Node, and more
+Projects exhibit HTML/CSS, JS/TS, React, Node, and more

 To get in contact: david.m.molinari@gmail.com